pauleveritt/pauleveritt.github.io/src/docker_intro/index.rst

    ``/opt/project`` in the container. *Note: On Linux, you currently have to perform this volume mapping manually.*

 #.
-TODO Figure out the port mapping

-#.
 It then executes the run configuration's Python command.

+If you are running PyCharm 5.0.2 or older, there is one fix you need to
+do:

+- Run -> Edit Configurations and select the PyCharm-generated Djano run configuration

+- In the ``Host`` field, enter ``0.0.0.0``

+When you click the "Run" button, Djano will be started.
 Yay, we are running a container!
 You can confirm this using the following Docker commands:

 .. code-block:: bash